This post may contain affiliate links.

 Similar to crayons, you can use WD-40 to remove permanent marker from a whiteboard.
 This is especially useful if you somehow grabbed the wrong marker and left a permanent note you want to erase from the whiteboard.

-All you will need to do is spray the WD-40 marked area of the whiteboard and then wipe it away.
+All you need to do is spray the WD-40-marked area of the whiteboard and then wipe it away.

 4. Rusty Tools